Larry King, TV and Radio Legend, Dead at 87 - E! Online

 His production company Ora Media announced the news on Jan.
 23, tweeting, "With profound sadness, Ora Media announces the death of our co-founder, host, and friend Larry King, who passed away this morning at age 87 at Cedars-Sinai in Los Angeles."

-Though he was raised in Brooklyn, New York, Larry, whose full name is Lawrence Harvey Zeiger, began his career as a local news journalist in South Florida.
+King was born in 1933.
+Though he was raised in Brooklyn, New York, the broadcaster, whose full name is Lawrence Harvey Zeiger, began his career as a local news journalist in South Florida.
 In 1960, he began hosting the Miami-based talk show Miami Undercover.
-Following legal woes that stemmed from accusations of grand larceny in 1971, Larry returned to media in 1978 by hosting the popular national radio talk show The Larry King Show.
+Following legal woes that stemmed from accusations of grand larceny in 1971, King returned to media in 1978 by hosting the popular national radio talk show The Larry King Show.
 In 1985, he began hosting the CNN talk show Larry King Live.
 After ending Larry King Live in 2010, he went on to host Larry King Now and PoliticKING with Larry King, both on Hulu.

 The statement noted that King's interviews from his 25-year run on Larry King Live, Larry King Now and PoliticKING with Larry King are "consistently referenced by media outlets around the world and remain part of the historical record of the late 20th and early 21st centuries."
 The company then sent its condolences to King's family and shared that details regarding funeral arrangements and a memorial service will be announced at a later time.